johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 Acts 26:17-18
 :	I am sending you to them to open their eyes and turn them from darkness to light, and from the power of Satan to God, so that they may receive forgiveness of sins and a place among those who are sanctified by faith in me.

-*Reaching people* implies a holistic process of leading people into *reconciliation* with God and his eternal purpose.
+Reaching people implies a holistic process of reconciliation with God and his eternal purpose.
 Unless people experience the transformative power of the Messiah, they cannot be liberated to serve him as disciples.
 This process of reconciliation incorporates:

 -	God's forgiveness and cleansing of our wrongdoings;
 -	Forgiving others for wrongdoings inflicted upon us;